 Can be bred in a similar fashion to many other Corydoras species.

-It’s always better to have a higher ratio of males to females when breeding corys and 2 males per female is recommended.
-Condition the group on a varied diet of live, frozen and dried foods.
-When the females are visibly full of eggs perform a large (50-70%) water change with cooler water, and increase oxygenation and flow in the tank.
+Use a ratio of two or more males per female if possible, and when the females are visibly full of eggs perform a large (50-70%) water change with cooler water, and increase oxygenation and flow in the tank.
 Repeat this daily until the fish spawn.

 This species is one of the most abundant corys in its natural waters.
 It’s caught and exported in huge numbers for the trade, often being shipped in consignments of “mixed Corydoras” or “spotted Corydoras” alongside similar looking, sympatric species such as C. agassizii, C. ambiacus, C. gomezi and occasionally C. schwartzi.
 Unfortunately, most of these are easily confused and can be tricky to tell apart.